kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

    - Example: "Fix the bug in checkout" - need to investigate root cause

 5. **User Input Needed**: You'll need to ask clarifying questions before starting
-   - If you would use Task to clarify the approach, consider EnterPlanMode instead
+   - If you would use AskUserQuestion to clarify the approach, consider EnterPlanMode instead
    - Plan mode lets you explore first, then present options with context

 ## When NOT to Use This Tool